 Speed of Movement

 This is a seemingly small thing but it can tell you a lot.
 If someone you’re with moves slowly and deliberately—in other words, takes their time—it can show confidence.
 On the other hand, fast and jerky movements tend to indicate nervousness.
-Both can be indicators of attraction, with the first indicating confidence and the latter likely indicated a lack thereof.
+Both can be indicators of attraction, with the first indicating confidence and the latter likely indicating a lack thereof.

 Moments of Touching

-Brief moments of touching can tell a much larger story of attraction than they might seem to let on.
+Brief moments of physical contact can tell a much larger story of attraction than they might seem to let on.
 For example, a touch might seem accidental or innocent, but oftentimes it indicates that a person is looking for a more intimate relationship.
 Whether done consciously or not, small touches tend to signal a desire for more touching, which is a surefire sign of attraction.

 Biologically speaking, we are hardwired to mirror the movements of others.
 Although it often happens subconsciously, these movements, such as mimicking body movements to take on a similar pose, often indicate engagement in the interaction.
 Close engagement is itself a common phenomenon of attraction, as it shows the other person that they have your full attention.
 There’s also verbal mirroring, in which two people may indicate a common background and interests by speaking in a similar fashion and repeating some of the same words and expressions.